pineapplemachine/PyDwarf/tutorial.md

 There are three very important classes provided by PyDwarf's `raws` package.
 They are `raws.dir`, which contains instances of `raws.file`, which itself contains instances of `raws.token`. `raws.dir` describes an entire directory of raws. `raws.file` describes a single raws file.
 And `raws.token` describes a single token within a raws file.
 (Those tokens are alternatively called "tags": They're contained within Dwarf Fortress raws and they look like, for example, `[TOKEN:ARGUMENTS]`.
 Each one of these possesses a number of methods that can be used to find specific tokens, and some methods used to add or remove tokens or files.

 These are the methods you'll probably be using most often.
 For others, or for more information regarding the ones listed, look at `raws/queryable.py`.
 It defines significantly more, more specialized, methods than these in addition to a generalized ```query``` method upon which all other queries are built.
 This is where the various methods are defined and most thoroughly documented.
+To start getting a more comprehensive idea of the available methods and their usefulness I strongly recommend looking at the many scripts already located within the `scripts/` directory.

 * `df.get`: Returns the first token matching the query.
 For example, `df.get('ENTITY:MOUNTAIN')` would return the `[ENTITY:MOUNTAIN]` token.
 * `df.all`: Returns all tokens matching the query.
 For example, `df.all('PET_EXOTIC')` would return all `[PET_EXOTIC]` tokens.